-Applicants to the program must have a minimum grade point average of 2.7 on a 4.0 scale for the entirety of their undergraduate course work, a minimum of 120 semester hours of credit at the undergraduate level, and a passing score on the Illinois Certification Testing System Basic Skills Test or Test of Academic Proficiency.
+Applicants to the program must have a minimum grade point average of 2.7 on a 4.0 scale for the entirety of their undergraduate course work, a minimum of 120 semester hours of credit at the undergraduate level, and a passing score on the Illinois Basic Skills Test or Test of Academic Proficiency.
 Applicants who have taken other graduate-level course work must have a minimum 3.0 GPA in these courses.
-Students may earn admission to the program without an undergraduate major in biology, chemistry, business, English, history, or mathematics, but must complete the equivalent of an undergraduate major in one of these areas in order to earn certification and the MA degree in secondary education.
+Students may earn admission to the program without an undergraduate major in biology, chemistry, business, English, history, or mathematics, but must complete the equivalent of an undergraduate major in one of these areas in order to earn licensure and the MA degree in secondary education.

 All graduate students must maintain a 3.0 GPA in their graduate courses, and no grade below C is acceptable for certification or the MA degree (C- grades are unacceptable).

 At the time of admission, advisors review transcripts and evaluate all course work completed at other colleges or universities.
-Advising plans are developed and any deficiencies related to certification requirements are noted.
-If additional course work is needed, the student’s advisor will indicate the course work needed to gain major equivalence for certification.
+Advising plans are developed and any deficiencies related to licensure requirements are noted.
+If additional course work is needed, the student’s advisor will indicate the course work needed to gain major equivalence for licensure.
 Each student must confer with his/her assigned advisor before enrolling in the program and during each advising period to ensure that all requirements are being successfully completed.

 First-hand experiences with diverse learners in middle school and high school classrooms are required.
 Students are enrolled in courses that include field experiences; in these courses, they participate in classrooms as observers, tutors, and participants in large group activities.
 Field experiences involve both urban and suburban placements and must include schools with traditionally underserved populations.
 SEED 401, SEED 450, and SPED 419 are field experience courses.
 Students who are currently employed as full-time teachers or who have completed field experiences in other programs may petition to have these hours considered for meeting requirements.
-However, all petitions must be directed to the entire faculty of the program, through the department chair, and all petitions must be received at the time of admission and initial enrollment in the program.
+However, all petitions must be directed to the entire faculty of the program, through the program director, and all petitions must be received at the time of admission and initial enrollment in the program.

 A 15-week student teaching experience is arranged in accordance with professional standards and with consideration of each student's needs and interests.
 Student teaching is open only to those who have completed all general education courses, an academic major, the Basic Skills Test or Test of Academic Proficiency and the appropriate content exam, professional education courses, and other requirements for admission to student teaching.
 Formal application two semesters prior to student teaching is required.